onluxall/MentalApp/README.md

 ## 🧠 About MindFlow

 MindFlow is a mental wellness application designed to support users in maintaining good mental health through subtle daily interventions.
-In today's fast-paced digital world where boundaries between work and rest are blurring, MindFlow provides a sanctuary for users to pause, breathe, and reconnect with themselves—transforming technology from part of the problem into part of the solution.
+In today's fast-paced digital world where boundaries between work and rest are blurring, MindFlow provides a sanctuary for users to pause, breathe, and reconnect with themselves — transforming technology from part of the problem into part of the solution.

 ## 🏆 MEET IT HACKATHON 2025 Submission
 - **Team #2: "Cyfrowy Monety"**